prometheus2D/Wally/Wally.Console/README.md

 ## Default Workspace Template

-The `Default/` folder ships alongside the exe and is copied into new workspaces on `setup` or `create`:
+The `Default/` folder ships alongside the exe and is copied into new workspaces on `setup`:

 ```
 Default/